hyperion-rt/hyperion/docs/setup/setup_conf.rst

 number of photons for the SED/image calculation, whether using binned images/SEDs or peeling-off.

 In addition, the ``stats=`` argument can be optionally specified to indicate how often to print out performance statistics (if it is not specified a sensible default is chosen).

+Since the number of photons is crucial to produce good quality results, you can read up more about setting sensible values at :doc:photon_numbers.

 Specific energy calculation
 ---------------------------